beckenrode/mysql-workbench-export-laravel-5-migrations/README.md

 # MySQL Workbench Export Laravel 5 Migrations Plugin

 A MySQL Workbench plugin that allows for exporting a model to Laravel 5 migrations that follow PSR-2 coding standards.
+When exported, each migration is generated and saved in it's own, properly named, migration file.

 ### Version
 0.1.1